Treatment options for women with a new diagnosis

 Treatment for ovarian cancer

-Who will be looking after me?
+Who will be looking after you?

-You'll be looked after by a multi-disciplinary team (MDT).
+You will be looked after by a multi-disciplinary team (MDT).
 This team will involve all the people caring for you.
+The main hospital staff you'll come across will be:

 Oncologists